-Using two different sizes of Frog Tape, we put our design on. (a 1 ½” tape strip, and a 1″ strip carefully cut in two).
-I even cut out a No. 7 out of contact paper to add even more farmhouse flair.
+Using two different sizes of tape, we put our design on. (a 1 ½” tape strip, and a 1″ strip carefully cut in two).
+Also, I even cut out a No. 7 out of contact paper to add even more farmhouse flair.
 Fun!

-Once the first coat cured, he did a second and then we took of our tape and let it cure a second time.
+Then, once the first coat cured, he did a second.
+Last, he took off the tape and let it cure a second time.
 He quickly asked, “Are we going to make it look old?” (aka. distressing) I giggled and said, “YES!!”
 He liked that idea.
 Good boy.

 Here is his finished piece and I can proudly say he did so good!

 The sweetness it has makes me smile, and we hope it does the same for you.
-He even staged it with the button-jointed bear I made him when he turned one year old.
+In addition, he even staged it with the button-jointed bear I made him when he turned one year old.
 Boy, does time fly!! sniff…

 My favorite part is the distressing he did.
 All I had to do was point him in the right direction and he had at it.
 Goes to show the kids learning and creating their own DIY projects really can be easy and fun for all.

-You can add a new piece to their bedroom that they work on themselves, build a bird house, or how about a treat for pets or a family member, or even a complete stranger that needs a “hug”?
+Likewise, you can add a new piece to their bedroom that they work on themselves, build a bird house, or how about a treat for pets or a family member, or even a complete stranger that needs a “hug”?
 There are so many ways we can keep our kids from succumbing to the digital world of TV, tablets, computers, and phones.
-Even better is that kids learning these lessons causes the knowledge to stay with them their entire life.
-Memories of sweet times never die.
+In addition, even better is that kids learning these lessons causes the knowledge to stay with them their entire life.

 Both Mr. O and I hope you’ve been encouraged to try DIY yourself and that even see how kids learning to do for themselves is rewarding a thousand times over.
-Do pin and share to inspire others too!
-Share with us your stories – we’d love to hear them.
+Also, pin and share to inspire others too!

 Up next, this dresser has seen better days and will be getting a face-lift. eep!
 See the reveal HERE.